If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 Before the machines can generate anything worth watching, you need something worth saying.

-That starts with an idea—a story, a moment, a spark.
+That starts with an idea.
 Script it out or rough storyboard it.
 The details don’t have to be perfect, but you should know where the story begins, where it ends, and what kind of world it lives in.
+This is about key moments and key visuals.

 Once that’s down, start building your visual DNA.
 Collect reference images, mood boards, tone cues.
 The clearer your vision here, the more consistent your results later.